 Root Cause Analysis (RCA) “is a structured method used to analyze serious adverse events” in healthcare (1).
-The RCA process seeks to improve patient care by identifying breakdowns in the systems that increase the likelihood of a harmful event or occurrence.
+The RCA process seeks to improve patient care by identifying breakdowns in the systems that increase the likelihood of a harmful event or incident.
 (1)

 As healthcare organizations understand and identify common events and trends, they are restructuring their RCA processes to reflect those insights.
 Leadership teams are now shifting away from identifying the ‘what’ and ‘who’ of the RCA process in favor of identifying the ‘why’.
 This human-centered approach considers common patterns of human behavior when analyzing systems to identify problems and generate solutions.
 (2) There is an emphasis on trust and positive change, rather than blame.
 (3)